Oran-123/Olympian-Quiz/README.md

 ### Score Counters

-The two score counters are identifiable by their background color:
+The two score counters are identifiable by their background colour:

 1. The incorrect score counter has a background colour of red
 2. The correct score counter has a background colour of green

-For each correct/incorrect answer selected the relevant counter will increase by a value of one.
+For each correct/incorrect answer selected, the relevant counter will increase by a value of one

 ![score counters](images-readme/score-counters.png)